Leilazehui/Leilazehui.github.io/Work/Intel_visit_helper.md

-### Part-Time Helper of school's event for Intel visit, July 2025
+### Part-Time Helper of school's event for Intel visit, June 2025

 **Description:** This event is organization by the University of Hong Kong which provided one-day introduction of AI application in Secondary School and a visit of Intel center in Shenzhen.
 The participatns are teachers from some Secondary schools in Hong Kong.